solidi/writing/03-no-description-provided.md

 Without question, the [pull request](https://help.github.com/articles/about-pull-requests/), or code review, has become the lifeline of every development team who interact.
 Pull requests are where the team culture resides.
 In a sense, this is how the team communicates in a virtual public square.

 As Yuval described free-market systems, money, and other valued constructs, we as engineering professionals believe in pull requests.
-We all understand what code review is and what values it provides.
+We all understand what code review is and the value the practice provides.

 Or do we?